 Back to our preacher from the beginning of our post.
 While I disagree with his exegesis, still, he makes some valid points:

 Application 1.
 Yes, we must share the gospel wherever we are, in our home town.
 This is not in order to fulfill the “Jerusalem” mandate of Acts, but it is a Christian truth: when someone applies to be a missionary, they first must demonstrate that they are practicing the gospel where they live right now.
 Why go overseas to try to do a thing that you cannot do in your home culture?

 Application 2.
 The first gentile conversion takes place in Caesarea (Acts 10-11), Roman capital of Judea and thus a pagan beachhead in the promised land.
 So the first mission to gentiles was not in a faraway place, but one in which gentile conquerors had moved in.
 A similar way to reach “all nations” today is to work with the international students who come to the US to study.
 The United States is the top destination for foreign students; over 720,000 people came in 2010-2011.
 This is a phenomenal opportunity to witness to “all nations”, especially during a time in their lives where they are apart from the pressures of their home culture.
-Another excellent opportunity is to evangelize those who emigrate to your area from other countries, whether you think they should be there or not.
+Another excellent opportunity is to evangelize those who emigrate to your area from other countries, whether you think they should be your neighbors or not.

 Application 3.
 Not everyone is called to be a missionary, but still everyone of us must be willing to step away from our home culture in order to take the gospel to the world.
 This is the true definition of a “missionary,” one who is sent from one place to another.
 All missions agencies are reporting that the number of American missionaries is in steep decline; the baby boomers are retiring, and few young people want to make that sort of commitment.
 Missionary giving is also falling rapidly, as churches have fewer members, the members are aging, and the churches emphasize short-term mission trips.